MarinaTrofimovich/Marina_Trofimovich/README.md

 # [Project 1.
 Bank customer churn prediction](https://github.com/MarinaTrofimovich/Projects)

 The project solved the problem of predicting the churn of bank customers.
 Using churned customers as an instrument of analyzing why customers are leaving, I revealed how and when churn occurs in a customer's life cycle with the bank and predicted the customer's churn.
-In the future the bank can use that information to put into place preemptive measures.
+In the future the bank could enforce these results in preemptive measures.

 ## Overview